 If the accident was 100% the fault of your employer or a co-worker who works for the same company, you are limited to workers’ compensation benefits.
 However, if an equipment manufacturer, a landowner, or another company’s employee or contractor is to blame, you could sue them for damages and still collect workers’ compensation.
 Pursuing a claim against another company or individual for work-related injuries is called a third-party claim.

 By filing a third-party claim with help from a skilled construction accident lawyer, you could get money for your physical pain, disability, scarring, lost ability to enjoy life’s pleasures, and other effects of the injury.
 Even if you are unsure whether another company is responsible, it is worth consulting a respected legal professional at Ostroff Godshall Injury and Accident Lawyers.

 Construction accidents can cause severe and even fatal injuries.
 The construction industry and their insurance companies have a lot of power and resources to avoid paying the money you deserve, so you need an aggressive attorney on your side.

-At Ostroff Injury Law, we are not afraid to get our hands dirty.
+At Ostroff Godshall Injury and Accident Lawyers, we are not afraid to get our hands dirty.
 Managing Partner Rich Godshall has spent over twelve years successfully handling multi-million dollar catastrophic construction injury cases, and he knows how to win on behalf of clients.
 In one recent case involving extensive litigation, our firm was able to recover $1.2 million for a client who suffered from an electrical shock after safety practices were ignored by another company working onsite.